 The Authority, through an innovative partnership with Peninsula Open Space Trust (POST) and the City of San Jose, has protected 937 acres of open space in North Coyote Valley.
 As identified in the Coyote Valley Landscape Linkage vision, protection of the North Coyote Valley is a key link in connecting wildlife habitats, providing opportunities to restore natural floodplains and improve water quality, and helping to build a climate resilient future for the residents of the 10th largest city in the nation.

-North Coyote Valley is where the two mountain ranges are closest and also contains the largest remaining undeveloped floodplain within San Jose, providing essential flood risk reduction, clean water supply, and water quality benefits.
+North Coyote Valley is where the two mountain ranges are closest and contains the largest remaining undeveloped floodplain, or low-lying land next to a creek, within San Jose, providing essential flood risk reduction, clean water supply, and water quality benefits.

 Protection of these lands unlocks the potential to expand outdoor public recreation and create a world class nature preserve for Santa Clara Valley residents and visitors alike.
 This landscape also provides the potential to support local farmers and ranchers.
-Coyote Valley offers unparalleled opportunities to create a 21st century greenbelt in close proximity to urban San Jose, and delivers a host of ecological, economic, and quality of life benefits - now and for future generations.
+Coyote Valley offers unparalleled opportunities to create a 21st century greenbelt near urban San Jose, and delivers a host of ecological, economic, and quality of life benefits - now and for future generations.

 Watch the full story here.

 The Authority's work in Coyote Valley serves as an exemplary model across the state and nation on how strategic investments in natural infrastructure, smart land use policies, and practical urban design can help us build resilience and adapt to climate change.

 This work builds on our extensive research in Coyote Valley, identifying a Landscape Linkage vision through wildlife studies, the importance of our water resources, and the need to support our local agriculture.
 This research informs our work now and into the future.